gvwilson/thirdbit/src/fiction/makers-return/index.md

 "And then your friend fired on us,"
 Captain Leung finished.
-"So we're going to land somewhere that *doesn't* have a robo-monster lurking nearby and wait for Doctor Szego to tell us the ark is secure.
+"So we're going to land somewhere that *doesn't* have some kind of robo-monster lurking nearby and wait for Doctor Szego to tell us the ark is secure."

-You can go back home then if you want to."
+FIXME: change this exchange

 "'Course I want to!"
 Sindy said indignantly.